zowe/docs-site/docs/user-guide/cli-vscodeplugin.md

 The extension is now installed and available for use.

 **Tip:** For information about how to install the extension from a `VSIX` file and run system tests on the extension, see the Developer [README](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README.md) file in the Zowe VSCode extension GitHub repository.

+You can also watch the following video to learn how to get started with Zowe Explorer.

+<iframe class="embed-responsive-item" id="youtubeplayer" title="Getting Started with Zowe Explorer" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/G_WCsFZIWt4" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>